FabioDevola/CSharp-MAUI-App/README.md

-# Bike Spares Inventory System
+# Bike Shop Inventory Management System

-An Inventory management application made with the **.NET MAUI Blazor** framework following **1-tier Architecture** to manage inventory of bike spare parts in desktop.
+An Inventory management application made with the **.NET MAUI Blazor** framework to manage inventory of bike spare parts using a desktop application setting on Windows/MAC.

 ## Features